Why are referral programs for small businesses so powerful?

 Take a look at these examples of referral software and learn how they could help your small business thrive with your word-of-mouth marketing efforts.
 For more info, check out our epic list of referral program software, and look for our choices marked as “best for small businesses.”

 A great way to manage your referrals with smart software is through Referral Rock.
 This program allows your small business to completely customize its referral program and create an amazing setup that works for your brand.
 It’s a great option for those who don’t have technical expertise, as there’s no coding required.
 Plus, Referral Rock integrates with several types of business software, so you can keep all your software programs working together.

 Smoothly turn customers into your brand’s advocates, and generate more business, by accelerating sharing via email, social media, and more.
 Plus, it works for all types of small businesses (not just ecommerce), is cost-effective for smaller companies, and can easily grow with you as your business grows.

 Consider signing up for a free trial for a no-risk way to test out this product.

 Another software option for your small business referral program is Genius Referrals.
 This program is widely used by companies and allows customers to integrate their referral programs into other processes.
 Keep in mind that this program limits the number of rewards and users you can gain, such as gift cards earned, so there may be upcharges as your company grows.

 HelloReferrals is another program that allows users to send and track referrals for their company.
-Because of its setup, Hello Referrals is best used for business networking, such as chamber of commerce groups, Rotary clubs, and small business associations and their referred customers.
+Because of its setup, Hello Referrals is best used for small business and membership networking, such as chamber of commerce groups, Rotary clubs, and small business associations and their referred customers.

-Finally, InviteBox is a software program that allows companies to create their own referral program from scratch to entice existing customers.
+InviteBox is a software program that allows companies to create their own referral program from scratch to entice existing customers.
 When going this route, be sure to count how many users you’ll reach, as there are tight limits within each tier that the company offers.